jerith/Platform-Guild/language-guides/python/packaging.rst

 `vcversioner`, whose job it is to *expose VCS versions into both places discussed above such that versions are specified in exactly one place*.

-Using the `Exchanges <https://github.com/Magnetic/Exchanges>`_ repo as an example, the following changes are required in order to use vcversioner.

-* Add vcversioner to :file:`setup.py` required packages list and as a hook with key pointing to version file
+* Add `vcversioner` to the repository's :file:`setup.py` as a *setup* dependency (i.e. one needed to run the setup via :code:`setup_requires`, not at install time via :code:`install_requires` where `vcversioner` is not required).
+An additional parameter is required to tell `vcversioner` which module to generate the version inside of, for which the recommended name is :file:`{package}/_version.py`:

   .. code-block:: python